smkerr/smkerr.github.io/cv.md

   * Conducted Granger causality tests, impulse-response tests, and vector autoregression (VAR) analyses to test hypothesis

 # **EXPERIENCE**
+**Junior Data Scientist, CPC Analytics, Berlin (2022-present)**
+  * Working with clients to develop, initiate, and implement new projects in the field of global health – particularly focused on developing a new global data and analysis ecosystem for pandemic preparedness and response
+  * Conducting landscape analyses on policy initiatives in global health, understanding financial flows, and assessing implications of recommendations made by policy actors on an ongoing basis

 **Procurement Analyst, U.S.  Space Force, Los Angeles (2019-2021)**
   * Procured supplies and services necessary to support $800M National Security Space Launch Services portfolio
   * Conducted market research, analyzed historical cost & pricing data, and performed quantitative analyses to establish negotiation objectives